 Topics covered: MOAISim, MOAIEnvironment, MOAILayer2D, MOAIViewport, MOAIGfxDevice, Creating a window, creating a viewport, setting the fill color, reading from the environment

 Our brave programmer did bask for a time in the glorious pinkness, then as is the want of things, he grew bored.
 So he summoned forth a sprite from the nether-realms.
-A sprite which looked nothing like the logo from the Watchman, just in case you happen to by a copyright lawyer that is.
+A sprite that looked nothing like the logo from the Watchman, just in case you happen to by a copyright lawyer that is.

 Topics covered: MOAIGfxQuad2D, MOAIImage, MOAITextureImage, loading and displaying a sprite, props and decks explained

 After brazenly flouting copyright law, with a new found taste for larceny our intrepid programmer decides to take a walk on the wild side, touching and clicking with wild abandon.
 Amazingly enough, our hero is still at large and much more knowledgeable about how to touch and click things.

 Topics covered: MOAIInputMgr, MOAITouchSensor, MOAIPointerSensor, handling touch and click events